GoldsteinE/gh-blog/tlsign/README.md

 ```

 There’s one little weirdness here: by default there’s no way to distinguish a process
-that received `SIGTRAP` from a process that is paused because it hit a syscall.
+that received `SIGTRAP` from a process that paused because it hit a syscall.
 To fix this we need to set the `TRACESYSGOOD` option: it changes stop signal from
 `SIGTRAP` to `SIGTRAP|0x80`.
 The same option allows us to use `PTRACE_GET_SYSCALL_INFO`.